Arkansas HVAC Authority

-Ventilation standards referenced throughout this directory reflect ASHRAE 62.1-2022, the current edition effective January 1, 2022, which supersedes the previous 2019 edition.
+Ventilation standards referenced throughout this provider network reflect ASHRAE 62.1-2022, the current edition effective January 1, 2022, which supersedes the previous 2019 edition.
 Compliance requirements related to minimum ventilation rates, indoor air quality, and related mechanical system design are governed by this updated standard where ASHRAE 62.1 is cited or adopted by reference within applicable Arkansas codes and local AHJ requirements.

 How entries are determined